Gender and emotion examined in artificial intelligence tale 'Morgan'

-LOS ANGELES The struggle to replicate human emotion in artificial intelligence is often explored in movies, but what happens when an artificial being is too emotional?
+LOS ANGELES (Reuters) - The struggle to replicate human emotion in artificial intelligence is often explored in movies, but what happens when an artificial being is too emotional?

 "Morgan," out in theaters on Friday, is set in a near future reality where a group of scientists from a corporate AI company breed a synthetic baby.